guri76148/Court-Counter/README.md

 # Court-Counter
-BasketBall count game for 2 Players
+Anroid app for counting Baskets for 2 Players